authentik8/factor-modelling-presentation/presentation.md

 #### Equity Market Neutral

-- Given funds following this style aim for zero exposure to equity market factors, it's unsuprising that this strategy only has a small exposure to broad equity markets
+- Given funds following this style aim for zero exposure to equity market factors, it's unsurprising that this strategy only has a small exposure to broad equity markets
 - Also carries sensitivity to UMD momentum factor & value factor
 - Along with Managed Futures, the factor model shown here has the lowest degree of explanatory power, suggesting that simple non-linear models fall short of providing high degrees of explanatory power.
 - Part of this may be due to the very different sub-styles that fall into this category: